 Public Service Loan Forgiveness IS a Good Strategy…Today

 Public Service Loan Forgiveness² (PSLF) is an income-driven strategy for borrowers that work for a non-profit, including public universities.
 Any remaining debt is forgiven after 10 years of income-driven payments.
 Congress made a special exemption for this program and forgiveness is not taxable.
 This means borrowers could purposefully keep income low (say, by maxing out retirement contributions) and let their loans run up knowing they’ll be forgiven.
 We’ve run this projection for new doctors, who have low income for several years as residents, and it can result in six-figure savings.
 However, what Congress gives it can also take away.
 It is my opinion, once the public hears about doctors being forgiven $500,000 debts tax-free using a program designed for social workers, this program will be killed in a hurry.
-This program was created in 2007, so the first borrowers only became eligible for forgiveness last fall.
-I expect it will be in the news this year.
+This program was created in 2007, so the first borrowers only became eligible for forgiveness in the fall of 2017.
+I expect it will be an increasingly popular reform target.
+Therefore, I only recommend this program to clients who can afford to make payments and redirect those funds into investments as a type of leverage; I am fearful for those who bank on the strategy as their only plan.

 Without a Special Repayment Plan, Look at Refinancing Privately